 In a normal year, my wife and I would go to 5-10 live concerts.
 Not only it's something that we love and do, but also something that we can hardly live without.
-It's not a huge streatch to say that last year sucked in this regard.
-I recognize that we are very fortunate to have "live concerts" as one of the biggest dissapointments of 2020.
+It's not a huge stretch to say that last year sucked in this regard.
+I recognize that we are very fortunate to have "live concerts" as one of the biggest disappointments of 2020.

 Anyway, as vaccination rates soared in Washington state in general and in our counties in particular, many restrictions on public events were lifted.
 Now sitting at about 80% of the population fully vaccinated, it seemed like as good time as any to get back to live music (and other events, eventually).

 As soon as I got a chance, I got tickets to a few concerts; In a way, I over-corrected for the entire year without live music, and got tickets to four shows happening in a span of a month.
 Two down, two more to go.

 Hella Mega Tour

 Green Day is one of my all-time favorite bands.
 "Wake Me Up When September Ends" is one of my all-time favorite songs.
 Fall Out Boy is one of my other all-time favorites.
 Naturally, they were on a must-see list for a while, but circumstances were never in my favor.
 Until this September.